EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-and-cultural-success/index.md

 ### Critical Thinking Example

-- Solving a team conflict about the perception of low income and managerial missteps.
+- Solving a team conflict about the perception of low performance and disengagement.

 ### Resolve Conflict Step 1 - Identify

-- **Q:** What is the root cause of the apparent disengagement and why is it happening?
+> - **Q:** What is the root cause of the apparent disengagement and why is it happening?
-- **A:** Low income and managerial missteps are the root causes.
+> - **A:** Low income and managerial missteps are the root causes.

 ### Resolve Conflict Step 2 - Analyze

-- **Q:** Why is this happening?
+> - **Q:** Why is this happening?
-- **A:** Due to past financial difficulties.
+> - **A:** limited budget, managerial decision to focus raise on top tier employees

 ### Resolve Conflict Step 2.1 - Analyze

-- **Q:** How does this income compare to the local market and to other team members?
+> - **Q:** How does this income compare to the local market and to other team members?
-- **A:** It's below the local market average and lower than that of recently hired team members.
+> - **A:** It's below the local market average and lower than that of recently hired team members.

 ### Resolve Conflict Step 3 - Evaluate

-- **Q:** What would be considered a sufficient raise?
+> - **Q:** What would be considered a sufficient raise?
-- **A:** A 20% raise would be sufficient and would not overstress the company's budget.
+> - **A:** A 20% raise would be sufficient and would not overstress the company's budget.
   - Example: 40k + 20% -> 48k

 ### Resolve Conflict Step 4 - Implement

-- **Q:** Is the manager/team inclined to address this issue?
+> - **Q:** Is the manager/team inclined to address this issue?
-- **A:** Yes, managing conflicts about income has become a draining task.
+> - **A:** Yes, managing conflicts about income has become a draining task.

 ### Resolve Conflict Step 4.1 - Implement

-- **Q:** What changes should be made to our income policy to prevent this situation?
+> - **Q:** What changes should be made to our income policy to prevent this situation?
-- **A:** Implementing a policy shift that emphasizes raises to match the average local market income is recommended.
+> - **A:** Implementing a policy shift that emphasizes raises to match the average local market income is recommended.

 ## The Power of Active Listening